 Here are some alternative plans to consider:

 - Check your municipal website or Facebook page.
-Many in-person events are also offering a virtual option for those who want to run the race on their own, and some are going totally virtual this year.
+Many in-person events are also offering a virtual option for those who want to run the race on their own, and some are still totally virtual.
 Do a little digging and see what the options are available locally in your town.

 - Join a virtual race.
 One of the perks of so many races going virtual?
-You can join an event anywhere in the country.
-Runner’s World recommended some of their top picks, including the oldest consecutively run footrace in the world and the North Shore Turkey Trot, which comes with a legit swag bag (a zip-up jacket, beanie and medal).
-Tough Mudder is getting involved with the virtual races this Turkey Day, too.
-They are offering 3 virtual events (a 5K, 10k and family challenge) for free, where you can form a team and invite friends and family who aren’t able to visit this year to join in.
+You can join an event anywhere in the country, including the oldest consecutively run footrace in the world and the Des Moines Turkey Trot, which was named one of the best Turkey Trots in the country by Runner's World Magazine.
+Or join America's Turkey Trot, which offers 5K, 10K and one-miler distances and comes with a legit swag bag (a fleece zip-up jacket and medal).

 - Download an app.
 Consider downloading a running/walking app to guide your own 5K.
-RunKeeper provides an option to join a 5K event virtually, MapMyRun has tons of local 5K courses already mapped out for you in your area, and Peloton is offering two audio-guided turkey trot classes on Thanksgiving Day just to name a few.
+RunKeeper provides an option to join a 5K event virtually, MapMyRun has tons of local 5K courses already mapped out for you in your area, and Peloton has a whole week's worth of special Thanksgiving programming including two audio-guided turkey trot classes on Thanksgiving Day.